xaviermignot/xaviermignot.github.io/_posts/2024-12-31-ytt-home-assistant.md

 ---
 title: Simplifying Home Assistant's configuration with ytt
 description: How you can use templating for your Home Assistant configuration with ytt
+media_subpath: /assets/img/ytt-home-assistant
+image:
+  path: banner.webp
+date: 2024-12-31 14:00:00
 ---

-I have been a light user of Home Assistant to automate my home for a few years, and have recently lost all my configuration (I could blame Raspberry Pi's SD card usage for that, but I should have anticipated that with backups...).
+I have been a light user of Home Assistant to automate my home for a few years, and have recently lost all my configuration (I could blame Raspberry Pi's SD card usage for that, but I should have anticipated with backups...).
 This was a good opportunity to reconfigure everything "as code" (using YAML files instead of the GUI), and in this post I will show how I have simplified my configuration using ytt.

 ## What is ytt ?